dsvjetl/react-redux-tanstack-msw-ts-starter/README.md

-# React [Redux / Tanstack Query / Mock Service Worker] JavaScript Starter/Boilerplate
+# React [Redux / Tanstack Query / Mock Service Worker] TypeScript Starter/Boilerplate

 ## Overview

-This project is built using **React 18.3.1** and leverages several popular JavaScript libraries and tools to create a modern, fast, and scalable front-end application.
+This project is built using **React 18.3.1** and leverages several popular TypeScript libraries and tools to create a modern, fast, and scalable front-end application.
 The project uses **Vite** as its build tool for optimized development and production builds.